Doctor of Ministry

 Doctor of Ministry courses are equivalent to 5 quarter units.
 A course requires 50 minutes per unit or 4.16 hours per week for 10 weeks of Student-Faculty classroom interaction.
 Each course requires 30 hours of interaction through lectures, discussions, and classroom activities.

-• Elective Courses: Two 5 unit course Dissertation (project paper) (10 units)
+• Dissertation: Two 5-unit course periods (10 units)

 Dissertation Procedure

 The dissertation is the culmination and the last requirement for the competition of the DMin program.
 Although students can write on diverse topics, they are strongly advised to develop a project relevant to their ministry.
 The dissertation must be approved by a faculty mentor and two faculty readers, must be orally defended, and then formatted and bound.
-(For details, refer to Guidelines in Writing A Proposal and Dissertation given when registering the dissertation.)

 Graduation Requirements